 Chapter 33.3 says, “‘Call to Me, and I will answer you, and show you great and mighty things, which you do not know.’”

 What an incredible invitation from our Mighty God!
+He promises to not only hear and answer, but to show us incredible things.
 The only reason not to pray is because we don’t take Him at His Word.

 Obedience, Godly Friends, and a Hunger for Truth